-Since you, the reader, will be the homeschool teacher (At least I assume you will.
-Some couples share the responsibilities.) you will need to set up a few things for yourself.
+If you, the reader, will be the homeschool teacher you will need to set up a few things for yourself.
 Now you will likely not need a teacher's desk facing your pupils, although some families do it just that way.
 The best solution for our family has always been a table we could all gather around.
 I just send individual children off to work somewhere else when needed.
 Some subjects can be taught all together to save time, especially if your children are closer in age.
 Perhaps you have children spread out over a number of years like I do (there is a 12 year age difference between my oldest and youngest).
 Perhaps you are only homeschooling one child.
 A table is a nice place to spread out and work in most situations.

 Maybe you have a home office already.
 Can I come visit it and dream of my own?
 Just kidding.
 Kind of.
 If you already have a place you can work and keep your things, great!
 Perhaps you have one of those cool little kitchen nook places.
 I like those too.
 They didn't have those in 1967 when our home was built.
 It's OK if you just sit right there at the homeschool table like those of use whose houses were built in 1967.
 But you still need a place for your stuff.